gargshi/writer-copilot-ai/README.md

 ### Plot Selection → Story Generation

 * Select a plot you like
-* Generate a full story based on that plot
+* Generate a story opening based on that plot
 * Maintains narrative consistency
 * Designed to reduce randomness and improve coherence